-At Brad's Deals, we're all about saving you money, so we compiled a guide of the top 9 movie streaming and rental services to help make this decision a little easier for you and your wallet.
+At Brad's Deals, we're all about saving you money, so we compiled a guide of the top nine movie streaming and rental services to help make this decision a little easier for you and your wallet.
 We've broken it down into three sections: apps (Like Netflix, Hulu etc), devices (like the Roku, Apple TV etc), and other.